jongbokhi/Langchain_LLM/email_summary_chatbot/README.md

 # Email Summary and Search-Based Report Chatbot

-The **Email Summary and Search-Based Report Chatbot** is a tool designed to streamline email processing and provide actionable insights by combining advanced natural language processing (NLP) with web search capabilities.
+The **Email Summary and Search-Based Report Chatbot** is a tool designed to summarize email by leveraging cutomized prompt using Langchain.

-## Features

 1. **Email Parsing and Summarization**
    - Leverages the **GPT-4 Turbo** model to parse emails according to a customizable prompt.